PaulGoldschmidt/advent-of-code-2025/README.md

 * I would really like to write a small visulation of Day 7 (day-7-laboratories/decoder.c) to show a wavefront-like picture-by-picture solving.
 Maybe later :-)

-## Learnings of AoC '25
+## Learnings / bottom line of AoC '25
 As this was my first AoC, I want to write down some learnings for the future.

-* Benchmarking with hyperfine ./{EXECUTABLE} -N --warmup 50 --min-runs 100
+* Benchmarking can be done for all solutions with `hyperfine ./{EXECUTABLE} -N --warmup 50 --min-runs 100`
+* As C via the Arduino IDE was my first programming languge I really spend a lot of time with, programming in here was really nostalgic.
+* I used in some puzzles external help (day 10 pt.
+2 / day 11 pt.
+2 / day 12), so this is **not** a repo that should count toward any highscores or official counting.